Demographics of Seychelles

 Demographic features of the population of Seychelles include population density, ethnicity, religious affiliations and other aspects of the population.

-Seychelles has no indigenous population and was first permanently settled by a small group of French colonizers, Africans, and South Indians in 1770.
+Seychelles has no indigenous population and was first permanently settled by a small group of French colonists, Africans, and South Indians in 1770.
 Seychelles' modern population is composed of the descendants of French and later British colonizers, Africans, and Indian, Chinese, and Middle Eastern traders and is concentrated on three of its 155 islands – the vast majority on Mahe and lesser numbers on Praslin and La Digue.
 Seychelles' population grew rapidly during the second half of the 20th century, largely due to natural increase, but the pace has slowed because of fertility decline.
 The total fertility rate dropped sharply from 4.0 children per woman in 1980 to 1.9 in 2015, mainly as a result of a family planning program, free education and health care, and increased female labour force participation.
 Life expectancy has increased steadily, but women on average live 9 years longer than men, a difference that is higher than that typical of developed countries.

 Most Seychellois are descendants of early French settlers and East Africans who arrived in the 19th century.
 Tamils, along with other South Indians and Chinese (1.1% of the population) account for the other permanent inhabitants.
 About 1,703 (2000) expatriates live and work in Seychelles.
-In 1901, there were roughly 3500 Tamil speakers out of the country's population of 19,237.
+In 1901, there were roughly 3,500 Tamil speakers out of the country's population of 19,237.
 Tamil immigrants arrived in Seychelles as early as 1770 and were among the first settlers to the originally sparsely inhabited island nation.

 Seychelles culture is a mixture of French and African (Creole) influences.
 The local Seychellois Creole (Kreol), a creole language derived from French and African tongues, is the native language of 91.8% of the people; but English and French are also commonly used.
 English remains the language of government and commerce.

 About 90% of the Seychellois people live on the island of Mahé.
 Most of the rest live on Praslin and La Digue, with the remaining smaller islands either sparsely populated or uninhabited.

 The combination of reduced fertility and increased longevity has resulted in an ageing population, which will put pressure on the government's provision of pensions and health care.
 Seychelles' sustained investment in social welfare services, such as free primary health care and education up to the post-secondary level, have enabled the country to achieve a high human development index score, among the highest in Africa.